shyras/osweb/readme.md

 Copyright 2016-2018 Jaap Bos (@shyras), Daniel Schreij (@dschreij), and Sebastiaan Mathôt (@smathot)

-Warning!
-This repository is no longer active and has been moved to smathot/osweb.
+<b>Warning!
+This repository is no longer active and has been moved to smathot/osweb.<b/>

 ## About